Wastewater Surveillance at the Guelph Campus

 Red – moderate to high signal

 For an accessible version of this table, please contact firstname.lastname@example.org.

-- This dashboard is updated daily on business days, excluding holidays.
+- This dashboard is updated when samples are tested (three times per week for Guelph campus residences and two times per week for the Ridgetown campus residence).
+Testing takes place on business days, excluding holidays.
 However, there are some days data cannot be collected for various reasons, for example inclement weather.

 - The line graph is based on a rolling seven-day average.
 Only days where data has been collected are included in this calculation.

 For the most up-to-date policies and practices in place for U of G residences, please visit the Student Housing Services COVID-19 webpage.